Skip to content

 dedoc

 App directory is ~/.dedoc.
 Docsets go into ~/.dedoc/docsets.
-You can also define $DEDOC_HOME environment variable to a directory of your choice.
+You can also define $DEDOC_HOME environment variable to an existing directory of your choice.

-Pages are displayed as markdown documents, and can be piped to less, glow if you're fancy, or any other pager or markdown reader.
+Pages are translated from HTML to colored text (not markdown), and can be piped to less, glow if you're fancy, or any other pager or maybe a markdown reader.

 If you have Rust, the preferred way to install dedoc is by running: